top of page

 Meet the Music Team!

-We are honored to be working with an amazing team of music teachers who are coordinating this portion of the conference!
+We are honored to be working with an amazing team of music teachers who are teaching and leading this portion of the conference!

 Melanie Whitney